Envious-Data/EnvOpenMouse/README.md

 # EnvOpenMouse
- A Open source mouse for the UK market.
+ An Open-source mouse for the UK market.

 ### Why?

 A lot of friends of mine would like something like a ploopyco mouse but there arent such options avaliable here in the UK and even then custom mouses as a whole is just not very popular.